vinfreecs/genga/docs/Files.rst

 See :ref:`Collisions`.

 In this file are listed the details of the collisions between particle i and j.
-The precision of the collision output can be adjusted with the :literal:`Collision Precision` argument in the :literal:`param.dat` file
+The precision of the collision output can be adjusted with the :literal:`Collision Precision` argument in the :ref:`param.dat<ParamFile>` file
 (See :ref:`CollisionPrecision`).
 The file contains the following columns::